globocom/responsive-hub/README.md

 ### Standalone Functions

-If you need to check some properties of the user's browser at any moment, there's a few functions you can use.
+If you need to check some properties of the browser at any moment, there's a few functions you can use.

 #### Get Current Layout